 - Unitholders can lose money by investing in this trust.
-An investment in units of the trust should be made with an understanding of the risks related to the trust, such as the following:

-Security prices will fluctuate.
+An investment in units of the trust should be made with an understanding of the risks related to the trust, such as the following: Security prices will fluctuate.
 The value of your investment may fall over time.
-The potential economic impacts of the novel form of coronavirus disease first detected in 2019

-("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic or any fitting public health crisis are impossible to predict and could result in adverse market conditions which may pegalityely impact the performance of the - COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of - the securities in the portfolio and the trust.